springernature/frontend-playbook/practices/house-style.md

 The benefits of choosing one house style outweigh the benefits of allowing people free rein with code style.
 Personal preference is outweighed by the greater good.
 This isn't to say that we shouldn't constantly be looking to improve our ways of working.
 We aim to reduce friction for ourselves as we move between teams, and we do this by maintaining a general house style, linting, and agreeing on common practices.

-Read this excellent [article by Nicholas K. Zakas](https://www.smashingmagazine.com/2012/10/why-coding-style-matters/) to understand why having a house style is important.
+Read this excellent [article by Nicholas C. Zakas](https://www.smashingmagazine.com/2012/10/why-coding-style-matters/) to understand why having a house style is important.

 ## General principles